idoerg/paperchaser/README.md

 # paperchaser
 A script that accepts a file of author names and prints out the collective papers of these authors.
-No duplicaitons, i.e. of two or more authors collaborated on a paper, that paper will appear only once.
+No duplications, i.e., of two or more authors collaborating on a paper, that paper will appear only once.
 The script uses Biopython's Entrez utilities to get the papers from the PubMed database.
 Other manuscript repositories are not supported currently.

 ## Prerequisites
 * Python >3.6